 We are experts in successfully placing candidates in areas including:

 If you’re urgently looking for staff or want to expand your team, get in touch with your regional consultant today.
 We operate across the East Midlands, North East and Yorkshire and Humberside, working with businesses of all sizes.

 Our service is funded by the Government to help more businesses reach UK talent for their roles, which means you don’t have the usual costs associated with recruitment agencies.

-We work with Her Majesty’s Prison and Probation Service (HMPPS) and the European Social Fund for England (ESF) to support resettlement services for people with convictions.
+We work with His Majesty’s Prison and Probation Service (HMPPS) and the European Social Fund for England (ESF) to support resettlement services for people with convictions.
 The focus of the CFO3 programme is to work with offenders to help them get ready for life after prison, turn their back on crime, train and find a job.